johnburley3000/big-spatial-data/README.md

 --indir <> \
 --outdir <>

-To run it in parallel, edit the *.submit script as needed.
+To run it in parallel, edit the .submit script as needed.

+If merging rasters after procssing is desired, use https://gdal.org/programs/gdal_merge.html